| The Heart Of England Way | |

 Shustoke: The Griffin and goodbyes ….

-Mick, the landlord of the Griffin Inn, observed traditional licensing hours and we weren’t expecting it to be open for business but, being a bank holiday, he had decided to keep the place open all day so we had the bonus of enjoying a cold pint of Stowford’s Press cider, sitting in the beer garden, and resting weary legs.
+Mick, the landlord of the Griffin Inn, observed traditional licensing hours and we weren’t expecting it to be open for business but, being a bank holiday, he had decided to keep the place open all day.
+We arrived to find it in operation and cold pints of Stowford's Press cider waiting to be ordered so we installed ourselves in the beer garden, stretched our legs into the sunshine, and spent a very satisfactory hour doing very little.

 For a full profile of the route (PDF format) click here